vladonguyen/vote-for-animals-2024/README.md

 ### Hosting Details

 Due to the constraints of the customer's hosting plan, the website has been designed and optimized to function efficiently within these limitations.
 This necessitated the use of simple HTML, CSS, and vanilla JavaScript to ensure optimal performance and accessibility.

-### Live Site

-The live version of the Vote 4 Animals campaign website can be accessed at [https://vote.caai.bg/](https://vote.caai.bg/).